What does this guide include?

 This is the described as the intraday writedown approach.
 The main reason for this is to protect against data volumes outgrowing the available memory, especially when servicing queries and performing end of day (EOD).
 This approach also uses another process, the log replay, to perform the on-disk writes, which frees up the database components for servicing queries or performing other tasks.
 The diagram below details the basic architecture.

 KX Stream provides out of the box templates each performing each of the different roles.
-These templates have hooks that allow the user to customise the behaviour as required.
+These templates have hooks that allow the user to customize the behavior as required.
 The main templates used in this document are;

 - Tickerplant (TP): acts as an entry point for streaming data.
 Logs data streams for failover and distributes to other processes